j9t/little-books/manuscript/html-css-frameworks.md

 Extensibility is necessary for two reasons.
 First, external frameworks in particular won’t offer everything we need, so there needs to be a way to add functionality.
 Second, especially in large projects, there’s a tendency for new patterns to pop up.
 The problem with these is their uncertainty and uniqueness: They may only be used once or twice and don’t warrant a place in the framework core or even near more common extensions.
 Both their location and handling have to be thought of.

 To make up for lacking functionality in a framework, users typically help themselves by pretending they don’t use a framework in the first place.
 That is, they have a style sheet or script that handles everything the framework doesn’t cover.
-That’s actually quite okay; the point here is to _be clear_ about how such “non-framework functionality” or extensions are handled (and we notice how extensibility is also a user responsibility).
+That’s okay; the point here is to _be clear_ about how such “non-framework functionality” or extensions are handled (and we notice how extensibility is also a user responsibility).
 If nothing else, extensibility stresses the need for the most basic of all code safeties: a namespace (a framework-specific ID and class name prefix, and the same namespace in JavaScript).

 Next, new and rarely used patterns are a challenge that runs in the best families.
 There tends to always be a need for something new, and there are always document types or elements that are used infrequently.
 They’re one of the biggest contributing factors to code bloat.
 They are hard to control if they don’t get watched and reigned in vigorously.